 The graph below shows the typical growth pattern in a Bank On Yourself-type policy.
 It’s based on one of my policies and shows the growth I’ve had so far, along with the growth I would have if the dividends stay where they are today.
 Right now, dividends – like interest rates – are at historic lows.
 If they increase, the growth will be greater.
-Keep in mind that dividends aren’t guaranteed, however, the companies preferred by the Bank On Yourself Authorized Advisors have paid dividends every single year for over 100 years.
+Keep in mind that dividends aren’t guaranteed, however, the companies preferred by the Bank On Yourself Professionals have paid dividends every single year for over 100 years.

 So, will your policy growth look like the graph above?